rutiknikam/microservices-k8s-project/README.md

 # microservices-k8s-project
-Here's a **detailed and well-structured README.md** for your **Microservices Kubernetes Project** with explanations.
-It follows best practices and makes your project easy to understand.

----

 ### **📌 Microservices Kubernetes Project**

 This project demonstrates a **Microservices-based Web Application** deployed using **Docker** and **Kubernetes**.
 It includes **auto-scaling, traffic management, and monitoring** with **Prometheus & Grafana**.